An easy how-to guide to making basic, creamy Homemade Peanut Butter. This Homemade Peanut Butter is perfect by itself, in cookies, breads and bars.

-I can say in all honesty that my oldest son has eaten more peanut butter in his short 12 years than any thing else, maybe everything else combined!
-Single handedly, he eats a 2 pound jar every two weeks!
+I can say in all honesty that my oldest son has eaten more peanut butter in his short 12 years than anything else, maybe everything else combined!
+Single-handedly, he eats a 2-pound jar every two weeks!
 I get organic and it’s very expensive.
 Even though making peanut butter homemade isn’t much cheaper, I wanted to give it a spin, pun intended.

 Sometimes I like to try to make a recipe just to see if I can.
 I’ve been wanting to make my own peanut butter since I got my food processor a year ago.
-Another reason for making peanut butter was possibly get my son to expand his tastes.
-He’s a very picky eater, but usually if I can get him to help make something he’ll at least try it.
-My plan is to make peanut butter, then put the homemade peanut butter into muffins or a bread and get him to try it!
+Another reason for making peanut butter was possibly getting my son to expand his tastes.
+He’s a very picky eater, but usually, if I can get him to help make something he’ll at least try it.
+My plan is to make peanut butter, then put the homemade peanut butter into muffins or bread and get him to try it!

 I purchased a 16 ounce can of no salt, no skin roasted cocktail peanuts.
 You can use salted, but I wanted to control the salt myself.

 Small Batch Peanut Butter Cookies

 would be a perfect recipe to use Homemade Peanut Butter!

 So this is what you do.
 Open the peanuts.
 Put them in a food processor.
 Give it a whirl.
 Seriously, pulse it and run it until the peanuts are ground and smooth.
 That’s it!